ivteplo/html-sheet-element/README.md

 # HTML Sheet Element

-HTML Custom Element for creating sheets
+HTML Custom Element for creating sheets.
+Displayed as a bottom sheet on mobile and centered sheet on desktop.

 ## Features